roq-trading/roq-api/README.md

 *Conda makes it easy to install programs and libraries without requiring root access.
 For further details about Conda, please refer to the official documentation ([link](https://conda.io/docs/))*.

+Quinclas built packages are based on Conda version 5 (conda-build version 3).

+With version 5, Conda has made an attempt to isolate package dependencies from the host platform.
+This should (in theory) allow packages to be installed on any Linux distro.

+Third-party dependencies (including open sourced solutions) have been packaged by Quinclas when not available from the official anaconda repository.

 ## Example